Rocket Money Review: Expense Tracking and Bill Negotiation

 In short, if your expenses are currently under control — and you need a no-nonsense budgeting assistant to help keep them that way — YNAB might be the better choice.

-Like Rocket Money, Trim offers a basic suite of personal finance tools (account management, expense tracking, and so on), but it goes even harder on the bill negotiation side of things.
+Like Rocket Money, Trim by OneMain offers a basic suite of personal finance tools (account management, expense tracking, subscription monitoring, and so on).

-But Trim doesn’t have an app (it’s desktop only), so it falls a little short as an on-the-go personal finance assistant.
-Still, if you’re less interested in budgeting and account tracking and more interested in simply slashing your bills ASAP with minimal hassle and fees, Trim might be a better fit.
+Trim doesn’t have an app, so it falls a little short as an on-the-go personal finance assistant.
+Still, if you’re less interested in budgeting and account tracking and more interested in simply slashing your expenses ASAP with minimal hassle and fees, Trim might be a better fit.

 FAQs